cryptpad/blueprints/prototypes/revocation.md

 * Account credentials can be lost or compromised.
 * Document access rights can accidentally be delivered to the wrong person.

-Presently (as of CryptPad `v5.2.1`) there are a few ways to deal with this, each with their own problems:
+As of CryptPad `v5.2.1` there are a few ways to deal with this, each with their own problems:

 1. We can copy the document's contents to a new location, distribute it to the relevant actors, and destroy the original version.